silentzco/eileen200/content/collections/providers/carnegie-heights.md

 email: cassandra.grisar@bwliving.com
 image: providers/logo-1660678637.jpg
 description: |-
+  Carnegie Heights at Henderson is elegant, energetic living for seniors in sunny Henderson.
+This stunning community is the premier destination for active seniors ready to embrace active, maintenance-free living.

   Brightwater Senior Living is building a team of talented individuals who share common core attributes of warmth, compassion, and a commitment to excellence.
 Together, our team dedicates itself to creating a vibrant, caring community.

   We look forward to introducing you to the staff of Carnegie Heights at Henderson.